cryptomator/winfsp-uninstaller/README.md

 This repository contains a solution to this by provding a small executable detecting if WinFsp  <= 1.12.2339 is installed and if so, uninstalls it.

 The executable shows a confirmation dialog before uninstallation, the actual uninstallation is silent.
-To skip the dialog and ensure full silent execution, pass `-q` as the first argument.
+To skip the dialog and ensure full silent execution, pass `-q` as an argument.
+To adjust the window title, pass `-t <My custom window title>` as an argument.
+To adjust the message in the dialog box, pass `-m <My custom message>` as an argument.

 ## Usage
 ```xml